Texas Election Machines Changing Party Votes In Midterm Ballots

 “The problems being reported are a result of user error,” said Sam Taylor, spokesperson for the Texas Secretary of State Rolando Pablos.
 “Usually, voters hitting a button or using the selection wheel before the screen is finished rendering.”

-The Hart eSlate machines are used in Harris County, the largest in Texas, which contains the city of Houston.
+The Hart eSlate machines are used in Harris County, the largest county in Texas, which contains the city of Houston.
 The machines are also used in Travis County, which contains Austin and Fort Worth.

 Texas early voting began on Monday, and voter turnout has already been high.
 Polls are experiencing long lines, which may explain why voters are feeling a little rushed.
 Early voting in Texas will end on November 2.
 Election Day is November 6.